asgardphp/docs/quickstart.md

 <a name="introduction"></a>
 ##Introduction
-Here is a 1 hour tutorial that will give you a taste of Asgard and discover how its functionnalities can help you improve your workflow.

-In that short amount of time we will go through all the necessary steps to build a small website with administrable news and products.
+Here is a 1 hour tutorial that will give you a taste of Asgard and discover how its functionalities can help you improve your workflow.
+In that short amount of time we will go through all the necessary steps to build a small website with manageable news and products.

 However this tutorial is only meant to introduce you to Asgard, and as such it does not intend to provide detailed documentation.
 For more information please refer to the documentation.

-If you encounter any trouble, [please let us know](https://github.com/asgardphp/website/issues).
+If you encounter any trouble, [please let us know](https://github.com/asgardphp/docs/issues).

 <a name="requirements"></a>
 ##Requirements